Who We Are

 The Department of Recreational Sports offers members of The Ohio State University community an extraordinary experience to live active and meaningful lives while on-campus.

-Programs and services range from class instruction, aquatics, adventure trips, climbing, drop-in fitness and recreation, intramural sports, sport clubs, massage therapy, personal training, disc golf, roller hockey, and many other activities.
-Recreational Sports is enhanced by its award winning indoor and outdoor facilities, including five indoor locations, and more than 90 acres of outdoor space.
+Programs and services range from group fitness, aquatics, adventure trips, climbing, drop-in fitness and recreation, intramural sports, sport clubs, massage therapy, personal training, disc golf, roller hockey and many other activities.
+Recreational Sports is enhanced by its award winning indoor and outdoor facilities, including five indoor locations and more than 90 acres of outdoor space.

 Life in Motion